BtcAutoNode/BtcAutoNode/README.md

 # BtcAutoNode

-BtcAutoNode is a set of scripts to instal/setup a bitcoin full node in a Debian 11 base server system.<br>
+BtcAutoNode is a set of scripts to instal/setup a bitcoin full node in a Debian 11 base server system.<br><br>
 The following scripts/applications are currently availabe:
 1. Bitcoind
 2. Fulcrum